Online Mental Health and Trauma Concentration

 • Social case worker

-After completing the Mental Health and Trauma concentration, you will be prepared to obtain licensure to work as a mental health/substance use counselor, a behavioral health clinician or a psychiatric social worker, providing therapeutic interventions that are culturally responsive, growth oriented and client centered.
+After completing the Mental Health and Trauma pathway, you will be prepared to obtain licensure to work as a mental health/substance use counselor, a behavioral health clinician or a psychiatric social worker, providing therapeutic interventions that are culturally responsive, growth oriented and client centered.

 Access Your Application